TheBros35/PiHoleMobile/index.md

 # Mobile PiHole VPN - protected by WireGuard.

 This is a (semi) comprehensive tutorial on how to setup WireGuard on Ubuntu, and then setup a basic PiHole server that only listens on the client WireGuard subnet.
 This guide expects you to have moderate experience with any Linux distro, particularly Ubuntu, and also to have a basic understanding of what PiHole and WireGuard do and how they work (in a general sense, at least).
-This guide is up to date as of 01/16/2021, and is using Ubuntu 20.04 and the latest versions of WireGuard in the repo, and PiHole as of this date.
+This guide is up to date as of 01/16/2021, and is written with the expectation of using Ubuntu 20.04 and the latest versions of WireGuard in the repo, and PiHole as of this date.
+I have tried to write this to accomodate other distros.

-First things first - get yourself a VM or VPS.
-I've used Digital Ocean for years, mainly because I enjoy their user interface.
+First things first - get yourself a VPS.
+I've used Digital Ocean for years, but any provider that gives you root access should do.
+I'm currently using their cheapeast offering, with 1 core and 1GB of RAM.

 After doing the initial install of Ubuntu, and updating all packages, jump into the root user and install PiHole using this command:

     curl -sSL https://install.pi-hole.net | bash